 14. Will my transport to dialysis be affected?

-Transport will continue to be provided by Welsh Ambulance Services Trust via the Renal Hub and will be unaffected by this procurement project.
-Transport colleagues are a key stakeholder in this project.
-We are committed to the Patient Charter and 30:30:30 commitment.
+No. Transport will continue to be provided by Welsh Ambulance Services Trust via the Renal Hub, and it will not be affected by this procurement.
+We remain committed to the Patient Charter and the 30:30:30 commitment.

-15. Will patients still get sandwiches whilst receiving dialysis treatment?
+15. Will patients still get sandwiches during dialysis?

-The requirements for the procurement project will reflect current services and therefore include the provision of sandwiches whilst having dialysis treatment.
+Yes.
+The service requirements will reflect current arrangements, including the provision of sandwiches during dialysis treatment.

 16. What is the timeline for this project?

-Work started last year and will continue this year to ensure there enough time for planning, engagement and approvals.
+Work started in 2025 and continues through 2026 to allow enough time for planning, engagement and approvals.

-· and asking potential providers to develop options that meet patient needs
+2026: engagement with patients, staff and stakeholders; refining the service specification; and asking potential providers to develop options that meet patient needs.

 There will be no interruption to dialysis treatment as part of this process.